Harry Luff: Career

 Luff was appointed a census enumerator and considered running for political office in the Pennsylvania state legislature, however, his political aspirations ended in 1881 when he was the target of a police investigation into the suspicious death of a girlfriend, Lydia Apker.
 A coroner's report stated that Apker "came to her death from congestion of the brain, the result of criminal malpractice at the hands of Harry Luff."
 A warrant was placed for his arrest and he fled Philadelphia.
 He was eventually arrested but the charges were dropped.

 Luff signed with the Providence Grays but was cut before the season began.
 He joined the Detroit Wolverines for a three-game audition but was cut in late May 1882.
 He played for the Cincinnati Red Stockings of the American Association but was cut from the club when they discovered he was in secret negotiations with the Buffalo Bisons.
 He left baseball for a brief time again to join the civil engineering firm of a college classmate.

-He left his civil engineering job after one year and joined the minor league Brooklyn Grays of the Inter-State Association.
+He left his civil engineering job after one year and joined the minor league Brooklyn Grays of the Interstate Association.
 He joined the Louisville Eclipse of the American Association but played poorly and was suspended due to "drunkenness and disorderly conduct" due to a hotel fight with a policeman that resulted in a fine but no jail time.
 He capitalized on his friendship with Fergy Malone and joined the Philadelphia Keystones of the Union Association.
 He was dismissed from the Keystones due to a drunken incident in Cincinnati in which he threatened a streetcar conductor with a knife.
-His final stop in the major leagues was with the Kansas City Cowboys but he lasted only 6 games in which he played poorly and his major league baseball career ended.
+His final stop in the major leagues was with the Kansas City Cowboys but he lasted only 6 games in which he played poorly and his major-league baseball career ended.
 He played for a brief time with the minor league Augusta Browns of the Southern League but was released after additional drunkenness.

 Luff was unusual among players of his time, in that he had a college degree and prospects of a career outside baseball, and played baseball simply because he enjoyed the game.
 In 1891, he was sentenced to a one-year sentence in the Philadelphia House of Correction for an undetermined criminal charge.

 Luff died from heart disease on October 11, 1916, and was interred at Laurel Hill Cemetery in Philadelphia, Pennsylvania.